ProfX1/Projet_Javascript_Nikolas_Xavier/README.md

 possible intergration of MongoDB, I am not going to be implementing it at the moment to ensure that everything can work together before implementing a new solution to handle json files

+use edge for best intergration with the password function

 rencontre 12 mars, 19 mars, 26 mars